 Ideally, you would create a workplace wellness plan or strategy with your team.
 Put together your favourite suggestions from the list below, and arrange a time to speak to your team about ways you could work together to create better employee health as a company.

 Once you’ve agreed on a program, continue to assess the outcomes, and regularly survey your team to gather feedback.
+Maybe trial doing different activities each month, and then after six months, review the program, and find out what your employees think of each activity.

 Focus on general prevention